Kamlesh0721/Kamlesh0721/README.md

 - 👋 Hi, I’m @Kamlesh0721
-- 👀 I’m interested in Android Dev
+- 👀 I’m interested in Web Dev
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on some Beginner level Android dev Project
+- 💞️ I’m looking to collaborate on some Beginner level Web dev Project
 - 📫 How to reach me
 - Gmail : kamleshsingh0198@gmail.com
 - Linkedin : www.linkedin.com/in/kamlesh-singh-94a209218